anandpriya/e-commerce/README.md

  ## Functional requirements

+ Add product using new design in English and store in English DB

+ Sync and batch translation in to Spanish of existing ENGLISH product database for Mexico clients and save it in spanish product database

+ Get product information in spanish as well as in English

  ## Non Functional Requirements

+Service should work with low latency as otherwise, customer experience will suffer.

+Service should scale easily as we are expecting a good number of hits with regional languages in the future.

+Localization/Translation should not alter the exact meaning.

  Availability: (Availability % 99.999% (5 nines), Downtime per Year: 5.26 minutes, Downtime per Month: 25.9 seconds, Downtime per Week: 6.05 seconds)